ros-industrial/industrial_training/gh_pages/_source/session5/Building-a-Perception-Pipeline.rst

 Intro (Review Existing Code)
 ----------------------------
-Most of the infrastructure for a ros node has already been completed for you; the focus of this exercise is the perception algorithms/pipleline.
+Most of the infrastructure for a ROS node has already been completed for you; the focus of this exercise is the perception algorithms/pipleline.
 The `CMakelists.txt` and `package.xml` are complete and an executable has been provided.
 You could run the executable as is, but you would get errors.
 At this time we will explore the source code that has been provided - browse the provided `perception_node.cpp` file.
 The following are highlights of what is included.

 #.
 Headers: